lewoudar/ws/docs/index.md

 Each time I work on a web project involving websockets, I found myself wanting a simple (cli) tool to test what I have coded.
 What I often do is to write a python script using [websockets](https://websockets.readthedocs.io/en/stable/).
-There are graphical tools like [Postman](https://www.postman.com/), but I'm not confortable with.
+There are graphical tools like [Postman](https://www.postman.com/), but I'm not conformable with.
 So I decided to write a cli tool for this purpose.